-Chinese manufacturer Zhejiang Huahai Pharmaceutical first discovered that the generic valsartan products =the company was producing contained impurities, including N-nitrosodimethylamine (NDMA).
+Chinese manufacturer Zhejiang Huahai Pharmaceutical first discovered that the generic valsartan products that the company was producing contained impurities, including N-nitrosodimethylamine (NDMA).

 Zhejiang Huahai Pharmaceutical supplied these generic drugs containing NDMA to US-based pharmaceutical companies Major Pharmaceuticals, Solco Healthcare, and Teva Pharmaceuticals Industries Ltd. These companies then processed and distributed the drugs to the US market.

 NDMA is an organic chemical compound that has been labeled as a probable human carcinogen, according to the International Agency for Research on Cancer (IARC).

 NDMA is found in a variety of products ranging from lubricants and softeners to rocket fuel.